psgonza/bynario_posts/2016-12-14-trying-to-minimize-tracking-in-mobile-platforms.markdown

 tag: internet, privacy, ads
 category: drafts

-Random thoughs about how to reduce your "Bigdata footprint"
+Random thoughs about how to reduce your "big data footprint"

-** 1) Social networks
+** 1) Social networks **

 I have managed to reduce my "wasted" time in social networks to the bare minimum...